Guide to buying roller derby skates

 You can choose between nylon and aluminum plates.
 Aluminum is preferred by most derby players, but if you are a beginner looking for cheap plates, nylon can also get the job done.
 However, they are lightweight plates that have a shorter lifespan and cannot endure as much body weight as aluminum.

 In the long run, it pays off choosing aluminum plates.
-They are more durable and responsive compared to nylon – important factors in a contact sport like derby where the plates will be subject to hard impacts and where you need a pair of skates that can follow your movements in the many agile moves you make.
+They are more durable and responsive compared to nylon.
+These are important factors in a contact sport like derby where the plates will be subject to hard impacts and where you need a pair of skates that can follow your movements in the many agile moves you make.

-Truck angle and cushions - for agile skates
+Truck angle and cushions for agile Derby Skates

 The angle of your trucks have a great say in how agile your roller derby quad skates will be.
 The typical truck angle is between 10-45 degree, however, they do come in many different angles.

 - A lower angle degree equals more directional stable skates.

 - A higher angle degree equals more agile and lively skates.

 The cushions on your trucks also determine how agile your skates will be.
 In general, trucks are delivered with hard cushions already from the manufacturer.
 Hard cushions mean more directional stable skates, but less maneuverability.
 However, you can easily exchange them for softer cushions to get more lively skates that not only react better to your movements but also make it easier to make sharp turns.

 You distinguish between two cushion types: cone and barrel.
 The advantage of cones is that they make the skate more lively.
 Which cushions you choose for your setup depends on what your derby skates allow.